Measles, Mumps, Rubella and Varicella [Oka/Merck] Virus Vaccine Live, Refrigerator-stable

 Tell your doctor if:

-1.you have the following medical conditions or a family history of them:
+1. your child has the following medical conditions or a family history of them:

 febrile convulsions (fits or seizures due to a high temperature)